 Did Vikings Have Tattoos?

-Viking merchants were noted for their many tattoos by the muslim chronicler Ibn Fadlan, but that is the only real evidence of viking tattoos that we know of, meaning it’s not very likely to be a wide-spread phenomenon in the Norse world.
+Viking merchants were noted for their many tattoos by the Muslim chronicler Ibn Fadlan, but that is the only real evidence of Viking tattoos that we know of, meaning it’s not very likely to be a widespread phenomenon in the Norse world.

-The consensus among historians and nerds alike is that tattoos were likely not common at all in the Norse world, since the sagas are fairly descriptive about the heroes and characters as a whole, and not one of them mention tattoos on anyone.
+The consensus among historians and nerds alike is that tattoos were likely not common at all in the Norse world, since the sagas are fairly descriptive about the heroes and characters as a whole, and not one of them mentions tattoos on anyone.

-After all, there could be more reasons Ibn Fadlan described the group of Rus he encountered on the river Volga as tattooed from top to toe, as he might’ve wanted them to appear more exotic and barbaric to the muslim world.
+After all, there could be more reasons Ibn Fadlan described the group of Rus he encountered on the river Volga as tattooed from top to toe, as he might’ve wanted them to appear more exotic and barbaric to the Muslim world.

 Here’s what he wrote:

 From the tips of his toes to his neck, each man is tattooed in dark green with designs, and so forth.Ibn Fadlan

 It’s of course enough to at least give a slight chance for the stereotypical metal Viking with tribal tattoos to actually be a thing, especially to fans of shows like Vikings and The Last Kingdom.

 And then again, Vikings loved to express their creative sides in artful and ornamental ways, and were known to have filed down their own teeth in likely attempts to look scarier (and cooler), as seen in archeological findings.

 So it’s not entirely out of this world to assume that they could also decorate their bodies by other means, just not very likely with the evidence we have available.